william-Dic/robot-arm-guide/README.md

   <img src="https://github.com/user-attachments/assets/06e1a231-ca57-4cd7-82fa-a757346b884e" width="400px" style="display: inline-block; margin: 0 10px;">
 </p>

----
-## 1.1 Getting Started: Acquiring Your SO-ARM101

-If you're looking to get your hands on a LeRobot SO-ARM101, you've got a few great options to choose from:

 ### Build Your Own

 For the DIY enthusiast, you can construct your own SO-ARM101.
 The official GitHub repository for the **SO-ARM100** (which forms the core design of the 101) provides comprehensive **build instructions** and a detailed **component list**.